LeakyAbstractions/blog/quotes/_posts/2011-02-06-software-sucks.md

   author: Alexander Viro
 ---

 All software sucks, be it open-source or proprietary.
-The only question is what can be done with particular instance of suckage, and that's where having the source matters.
+The only question is what can be done with particular instance of suckage, and that’s where having the source matters.